-You may benefit from reaching out to a compassionate nursing home lawyer to discuss drops and falls in Michigan nursing homes if your loved one has suffered an injury while under staff care.
-By seeking the counsel of a knowledgeable attorney at Buckfire & Buckfire, P.C., you could understand your legal options and determine if you can seek compensation.
+You should contact our compassionate nursing home lawyer if your loved one has suffered an injury while under staff care.
+The attorneys at Buckfire & Buckfire, P.C., will list to your story and discuss with you the legal options and the right to compensation compensation.

 How Patients are Dropped in Nursing Homes